-International Computer Security Day reminds us that although we are accustomed to dealing with the threats of the physical world, we may not be so good at dealing with the threats of the virtual world.
-Nonetheless, each world poses similar danger (e.g.,, scams, fraud, theft, and prying neighbors).
+International Computer Security Day reminds us that although we are accustomed to dealing with threats in the physical world, we may not be so good at dealing with threats in the virtual world.
+Nonetheless, each world poses similar danger (e.g., scams, fraud, theft, and prying neighbors).
 Those of us who operate digitally should adopt the same level of precaution in the digital world as we do in the physical world.

 The organizers of International Computer Security Day recommend individuals adopt good virtual habits to have peace of mind in the digital world.
 For example, recommendations to prevent unauthorized access to your devices and accounts include: